sogaiu/ts-clojure/README.md

 Have not tested yet but might work via mingw-w64 / msys2 or similar.
 No idea about WSL, not a fan and haven't tested.

+### Isolation

+I had trouble at various points with `tree-sitter` using things that I was unaware of.
+I believe this was the result of a combination of testing with different versions of `tree-sitter` (various configuration and operation file paths changed between versions), having multiple versions of grammars under my home directory, along with `tree-sitter`'s automatic compilation (and my not understanding how it works in detail).
+If you want to avoid some of that kind of thing, you might want to consider some kind of isolation / simplification mechanism such as using a fresh user account to perform the following steps.